SpamapS/SpamapS.github.io/_posts/2016-10-30-openstack-architecture-wg-because-we-all-arent-gaudi.md

 operation, and then collaborate on improvements to those theories and the actual implementations.

-Without the Architecture Working Group, I'm sure OpenStack will remain a valuable and even be maintainable.
+Without the Architecture Working Group, I'm sure OpenStack will remain valuable and even be maintainable.
 However, I'd like to see it continue to evolve and thrive even faster, and I'm proud to be working with people to try and provide a safe place to make that happen.